Victorine Chastenay: Marriage opportunities

 Victorine wrote in her memoirs that she had many serious suitors over the years but, as Edmond Biré, in the Universe, writesː "Madame de Chastenay had beauty, fortune, wit and talents.
 The contenders for her hand were not lacking and they 'weren't all to be despised.'
 She gave us a list of them in her memoirs."
 However, she didn't marry anyone and remained a single woman of independent means.

 Isolation and death

 From 1816, she lived primarily in Essarois, France in relative isolation.
 She had lost her father in 1830, mother in 1831 and brother in 1834.
 Near the same time, her dear friend Pierre-François Réal died.
 She became almost blind from cataracts in 1839 but had corrective surgery on one eye so she could continue writing her memoirs into old age.

-She died 9 May 1855 at 84 years of age.
+She died 9 May 1855 at 84 years of age, at Châtillon-sur-Seine (Côte-d'Or).
 She is buried with her parents and brother in the choir of the Essarois church.

+Legacy

+Joseph Joubert records a witticism of Chastenay's in his Pensées: "Madame Victorine de Châtenay disait de moi que j'avais l'air d'une âme qui a rencontré par hasard un corps, et qui s'en tire comme elle peut.
+Je ne puis disconvenir que ce mot ne soit juste."